Valeriy Lobanovskyi: Co-managing Dynamo Kyiv and Soviet Union national team again (1986–1990)

 Following success with Dynamo Kyiv in Cup Winners' Cup, Lobanovskyi was appointed manager of the national team for the third time.
 He was asked to manage the side on the eve of the 1986 World Cup.
 The main squad consisted almost exclusively of Dynamo Kyiv's players.
 In the group stage, Soviet players destroyed Hungary, scoring six unanswered goals, and drew with European champions, France, 1–1.
 The team confirmed the first place in the group by defeating Canada 2–0 with a B-squad.
 After an impressive performance, Lobanovskyi's side were predicted to be one of the favourites to win the tournament.
 In the first game of the knockout stage, however, Soviet team lost to Belgium in an extra-time, after Belgium scored two goals due to referee's mistakes.

 At the conclusion of 1986 season, Dynamo Kyiv won the Soviet Top League for the 12th time (7th time during Lobanovskyi's time in charge of the club).
 Igor Belanov was rewarded with Ballon d'Or, becoming the second Kyiv's player to receive the award, while Oleksandr Zavarov ended up 6th.
 Overall, Dynamo Kyiv's players scored the most points during the award's voting process, just as they did in 1975.
-Lobanovskyi himself was named both European Coach of the Season and Coach of the Year in 1986.

 In 1987, after defeating Beşiktaş twice in European Cup quarterfinals, Dynamo Kyiv extended their unbeaten streak in main UEFA club tournaments to 14 games, the longest unbeaten streak at the time.
 In the league Dynamo finished sixth but won the Soviet Cup and prestigious Dynamo Games of the USSR.
 Meanwhile, the Soviet team won its Euro 1988 qualifying group which consisted of East Germany and defending champions, France, as sbornaja famously defeated them 0–2 in Paris.